simmel-project/nus-link/modulator/README.md

 filter with the cutoff set to 20kHz and a 48dB per octaive roll-off.
 You won't hear anything, but the data is still there!

+## Eliminating Sidebands with a Non-Linear Transducer Element

-Unfortunately, we have a digital modulator, therefore, we can't play this filtering trick.
+Unfortunately, we have a non-linear transducer, therefore, we can't play this filtering trick.
 Instead, we use wave-table synthesis to gradually lengthen or shorten the period of the carrier.
 The NRF52 has a PWM unit which can "easyDMA" a sequence of memory to the PWM